John Bolton's placement as new national security adviser ignites reaction from lawmakers, politicians

 "Though Ambassador John Bolton has extensive foreign policy experience, I'm deeply concerned by the prospect of him advising President Trump and directing key debates on national security policy," Coons said.

 "Ambassador Bolton's stated positions on today's major issues, most notably North Korea's and Iran's nuclear programs, are overly aggressive at best and downright dangerous at worst," he continued.
-"I hope that Ambassador Bolton will moderate his positions and work closely with our military, diplomatic, intelligence, and development professionals before russing into armed conflict."
+"I hope that Ambassador Bolton will moderate his positions and work closely with our military, diplomatic, intelligence, and development professionals before rushing into armed conflict."

 Virginia Rep. Don Beyer called the move on Twitter "a monumental step backward."